CristianColdea/EM_efficiency_map/README.md

 * [Contact](#contact)

 ## General info
+The final objective is to have a script able to deliver the efficiency value for a certain electric motor working on a specific torque and speed/rpm.
-This is necessary for a Hybrid Electric Vehicle (HEV) Reinforcement Learning optimization
+This is necessary for a Hybrid Electric Vehicle (HEV) Reinforcement Learning optimization.

 ## Screenshots
 ![Example screenshot](EM_efficiency.png)